newsdev/ai2html/index.md

 Download the [latest version of the script here](https://github.com/newsdev/ai2html/raw/master/ai2html.js) by clicking the link and saving the file to your computer.

 Move the `ai2html.js` file into the Illustrator folder where scripts are located.
-For example, on Mac OS&nbsp;X running Adobe Illustrator CC 2014, the path would be:
+For example, on a Mac running Adobe Illustrator CC 2015, the path would be:
 ```
-Applications/Adobe Illustrator CC 2014/Presets/en_US/Scripts/ai2html.jsx
+/Applications/Adobe Illustrator CC 2015/Presets/en_US/Scripts/ai2html.js
 ```

 ## How to use ai2html